Samir-Kesare/OpsTree-Deployment/RollingDeployment/README.md

 ***

 ## Instance Refresh
-You can use an instance refresh to update the instances in your Auto Scaling group.
-This feature can be useful when a configuration change requires you to replace instances, especially if your Auto Scaling group contains a large number of instances.
+We will use instance refresh to update the instances in your Auto Scaling group.
+This feature can be useful when a configuration change requires to replace instances, especially if Auto Scaling group contains a large number of instances.

 When the instance refresh has started, Amazon EC2 Auto Scaling will:

 - Replace instances in batches based on the minimum and maximum healthy percentages.
 - Launch the new instances first before terminating the old ones if the minimum healthy percentage is set to 100 percent.
-This ensures that your desired capacity is maintained at all times.
+This ensures that desired capacity is maintained at all times.
 - Check instances for health status and give them time to warm up before more instances are replaced.
 - Terminate and replace instances that are found to be unhealthy.
 - Automatically update the Auto Scaling group settings with the new configuration changes after the instance refresh succeeds.

-- The following flow diagram illustrates the launch before terminate behavior when you set the minimum healthy percentage to 100 percent.
+The following flow diagram illustrates the launch before terminate behavior when you set the minimum healthy percentage to 100 percent.

 ![image](https://github.com/CodeOps-Hub/Deployment/assets/156056444/1e247890-ade7-4d8b-8536-9504070b26fc)
 ***